1-877-929-7245

 Itinerary

-Day 1 - Arrival in the Bavarian city of Munich
+Day 1 - Arrival in Munich

 Day 2 - A guided tour of Munich

-Today we get to know Munich and its fascinating culture and heritage on a guided sightseeing tour.
-Walking through the historic streets, we admire the city's charming main square, Marienplatz, home to the neo-Gothic Town Hall and the famous glockenspiel.
+Today, we get to know Munich and its fascinating culture and heritage on a guided sightseeing tour.
+Walking through the historic streets, we admire the city's main square, Marienplatz, home to the neo-Gothic Town Hall and the famous glockenspiel.
 We also see the Church of St Peter, with its exterior boasting eight clocks.

-Afterwards, we stop for food and drink in typical Munich style by sampling local food and beers.
+Afterward, we stop for food and drink in typical Munich style by sampling local food and beers.
 Munich is renowned for its beer and, after learning about the history of brewing in Bavaria and the influence of the 'Reinheitsgebot' purity law at the Oktoberfest Museum, we visit Munich's oldest beer house, the Höfbrauhaus.

 The rest of the day is at leisure before we regroup for dinner at the hotel.
-One option is to stroll round one of the city's many green spaces.
+One option is to stroll around one of the city's many green spaces.
 The 17th-century Renaissance gardens of the Hofgarten stand behind Munich Residence, the former home of Bavarian dukes and kings, while the expansive English Garden is larger than New York's Central Park and attracts visitors to its lakes, rivers and peaceful Japanese tea house.

 Includes